Maminiaina-Rakotovao/PythonChallenges/README.md

 # PythonChallenges

-This repository relate my journey with python.
+This repository relates	my journey with python.

 I'm an autodidact in python programming.